praveen-palanisamy/praveen-palanisamy.github.io/_posts/2023-07-01-insights-from-patent-records.md

 ### Publish or Perish

 [Harzing's Publish or Perish](https://harzing.com/resources/publish-or-perish) is a great tool to get [several citation metrics](https://harzing.com/resources/publish-or-perish/manual/using/query-results/metrics) for scholarly publications.
-It is a free software program that retrieves and analyzes academic citations.
+It is a free, cross-platform (Windows, Linux, MacOS) software program that retrieves and analyzes academic citations.
 It uses Google Scholar to obtain the raw citations, then analyzes these and presents various metrics and allows you to export the data in multiple formats (e.g. CSV, Excel, HTML, RTF, and PDF).

 ### Google Patents